-Typical Circumstances: Buying/selling a home, building, landscaping, ect.
-If ownership is in question and you want to be certain of your property line this is a good place to start.
+Typical Circumstances: Buying/selling a home, building, landscaping, etc. If ownership is in question and you want to be certain of your property line this is a good place to start.

 Mark corners, property lines, setbacks, stakeout buildings, wells, piles and just about anything else you might be building, need for building, or just planning on.
-The end result is often stakes in the field to be used by a contractor or home owner to build whatever they may have in mind and be certain that it meets any setback requirements and stays safely on the property.
+The end result is often staking in the field to be used by a contractor or homeowner to build whatever they may have in mind and be certain that it meets any setback requirements and stays safely on the property.

 Typical Circumstances: Building/landscaping near a lot line, small lots where setbacks are close to buildings, building around easements, etc…